 The music education program is comprehensively structured to allow for continued study at the master’s level, with enrollment tripling in the last three years.
 A program highlight includes side-by-side work with ensemble directors, allowing full-time master’s students to assist in teaching coursework and directing ensembles.

 The music education faculty is comprised of nationally and internationally-recognized educators, researchers, clinicians, adjudicators, and award-winning performers with a vested interest in the educational process of our students.
 There is a concerted effort on the part of all faculty to know our students on a professional and personal level, guiding their growth throughout the program.

-On-campus training takes place in the state-of-the art University Center for the Arts, an exquisite teaching, performance, and exhibition venue for music, theatre, dance, and art.
+On-campus training takes place in the world-class University Center for the Arts, an exquisite teaching, performance, and exhibition venue for music, theatre, dance, and art.
 The UCA is located at the foothills of the Rocky Mountains and is an inspiring setting for personal growth.